-Here's a potato pancake recipe that you're going to latke a lot!
+Here's a hash browns recipe that you're going to latke a lot!

-When it comes to how to make potato pancakes, the best recipes come from Jewish households, where potato pancakes, called latkes, have been traditionally fried in December for the holiday of Hanukkah for centuries.
+When it comes to how to make hash browns, the best recipes come from Jewish households, where potato pancakes, called latkes, have been traditionally fried in December for the holiday of Hanukkah for centuries.
 December is also when potatoes, onions, and olive oil are fresh.

 Hanukkah celebrates the expulsion from Jerusalem of Syrian-Greek occupiers by freedom fighters called Maccabees in 168 BC.
 Legend has it that when the main temple was recaptured, there was only enough olive oil to keep the holy lamp burning for one day.
 That small amount of oil kept the lamp alive for the eight days it took to harvest, press, and purify more oil, a miracle.
 Hanukkah became the eight day holiday to commemorate the miracle of the oil, when Jews eat foods fried in olive oil and exchange gifts.
 Fried chicken, latkes, and a sort of doughnut are also traditional.